Burke-Lauenroth-Lab/workflow_guidelines/README.md

 * Version: July 2018
 * Authors:  Caitlin Andrews, Alexander Reeder, Daniel Schlaepfer & Zachary Kramer

 This is a general guide to the structure, workflow, and standards of the Dryland Ecology Laboratory GitHub Organization.
 The Dryland Ecology Laboratory GitHub Organization consists of many different repositories, each with a different code base and utility aimed at promoting out ability to model ecohydrology.
-We use the ['Github flow'](https://guides.github.com/introduction/flow/) (a 'feature branch workflow') as the basis for our projects.

-This document is provided to orient developlers to the purpose and relationships between our repositories/code bases as well as clearly explain our expectation in communicating via GitHub and developing code, including unit testing and documentation.
+This document is provided to orient developers to the purpose and relationships between our repositories as well as clearly explain our expectation in communicating via GitHub and developing code, including unit testing and documentation.
 These are our broad standards that apply to all of our repositories and the languages we develop in (C, C++, R, make).
 We rely on many other styles guides, software, etc. to assist in our workflow.
-This document provides expectation on what tools to use, but not specifics, as that is covered thoroughly by the developers of these tools.
+This document provides expectation on what tools to use, but not specifics, as that is covered thoroughly by the creators of these tools.

 More information on repository specific code development, testing (both informal and formal), and installation can be found in the README.md document found in _each_ repository.
 Per GitHub's functionality, the README document can be viewed by scrolling towards the bottom of each repository's homepage.